You are here

 The USA-NPN Pheno Forecasts indicate when insect pests and invasive species will reach life stages critical for monitoring and management in your region.

-Pheno Forecast maps predict the timing of key life cycle stages in invasive and pest species to support management.
+Pheno Forecast maps predict the timing of key life cycle stages in key species to support agriculture and natural resource management.
 For insect pest species, Pheno Forecasts are based on published growing degree day (GDD) thresholds for life cycle stages.
 These key points typically represent life cycle stages when management actions are most effective.
 These maps are updated daily and available 6 days in the future.

 Download the Pheno Forecast information sheet to learn more.